aerostack2/psdk_config_files/README.md

 Steps to configure any Xavier/Orin NX/AGX board to connect to PSDK.
+(THIS IS ONLY DONE ONCE)

 - Disable l4t-device-mode auto start (This is only performed once): ``` sudo systemctl disable nv-l4t-usb-device-mode.service ```